 The Microsoft Store has a new look, and includes more public and retail apps.
 For more information on the end-user experience, see:

-The Microsoft Edge browser is included with the OS, and is the default browser.
+The Microsoft Edge browser is included with the OS.
 Internet Explorer (IE) isn't available in Windows 11.
 In Microsoft Edge, you can use IE Mode if a website needs Internet Explorer.
 Open Microsoft Edge, and enter

 edge://settings/defaultBrowserin the URL.

 To save system resources, Microsoft Edge uses sleeping tabs.
 Users can configure these settings, and more, in

 Using Group Policy or an MDM provider, such as Intune, you can configure some Microsoft Edge settings.
 For more information, see Microsoft Edge - Policies and Configure Microsoft Edge policy settings.